What Does NICEIC Approved Mean? Why It Matters for Your Project

 Recourse and Dispute Resolution

-The EIC operates a complaints and dispute resolution process for clients of its Approved Contractors.
-If an issue arises that cannot be resolved directly with the contractor, the EIC provides a structured, independent mechanism for resolution.
+The NICEIC operates a complaints and dispute resolution process for clients of its Approved Contractors.
+If an issue arises that cannot be resolved directly with the contractor, the NICEIC provides a structured, independent mechanism for resolution.
 This is a significant advantage over appointing a contractor with no trade body affiliation.

 Consistent Quality Standards